curi/websites/essays/2019-12-10-kirzner-review.md

 I think these criticisms are adequate to *reject the review as incorrect*.

 I wrote this as part of my attempt to discover if there exists any correct criticism of *Capitalism*.
-The only other notable criticism I’ve seen is by Alexander Tabarrok, which is also [refuted](https://curi.us/2262-refutation-of-tabarroks-criticism-of-reisman).
-Please contact me if you know of other criticism of *Capitalism*.
+I haven’t found any.
+Reisman [refuted](https://mises.org/library/reisman-capitalism) Alexander Tabarrok’s criticism and I [refuted](https://curi.us/2262-refutation-of-tabarroks-criticism-of-reisman) Tabarrok’s followup.
+Please contact me if you know of unaddressed criticism of *Capitalism*.

-No idea can have a 100% guarantee against error which applies in the indefinite future and in all new contexts.
-The proper [standard of knowledge](http://fallibleideas.com/books#popper) is whether we know of errors today.
-My conclusion is that there are no known major errors in *Capitalism*, and it therefore meets that standard.
-Along with the works of Reisman’s teacher, [Ludwig von Mises](http://fallibleideas.com/books#mises), *Capitalism* should be accepted as some of the best economics knowledge currently in existence.
+My conclusion is that there are no known major errors in *Capitalism*.
+Perhaps a major error will be discovered in the future, but so far no one has found one and explained it.
+So, along with the works of [Ludwig von Mises](http://fallibleideas.com/books#mises) (Reisman’s teacher), *Capitalism* should be accepted as some of the best economics knowledge currently in existence.